 });

-Multiview is a layout with multiple hidden views that are shown in turn with one view being always visible.
+Multiview is a layout with multiple hidden views that can be shown in turn using an extra control.

 webix.ui({